CopperEgg/apidocs/revealcloud/samples.md

   4214882304,   # Memory Resident, this user (number, in bytes) 0             # internal use
 ]
+{% endhighlight %}

 #####Additional Process notes:

 state
 : The state is given by a sequence of characters, where the first character indicates the run state of the process.
 The state symbol is passed from the OS, without translation.
 If a symbol appears that is not included below, please check your OS documentation.

 * I       Marks a process that is idle (sleeping for longer than about 20 seconds).
 * R       Marks a runnable process.
 * S       Marks a process that is sleeping for less than about 20 seconds.
 * T       Marks a stopped process.
 * U       Marks a process in uninterruptible wait.
-* Z       Marks a dead process (a ``zombie'').
+* Z       Marks a dead process (a zombie).
-{% endhighlight %}

 ##Retrieve System Samples
 ----

 ####Required Parameters:

 uuids
 : You must specify at least one System UUID.
 Up to 20 uuids can be specified in each request.
 Multiple uuids can be formatted as either a comma separated string.

 ####Optional Parameters:

 starttime
 : An integer unix timestamp (seconds since epoch) representing the beginning of your query timeframe.
 *** NOTE: if neither starttime or endtime are provided, the last 5 minutes of samples are returned.

 endtime
 : An integer unix timestamp (seconds since epoch) representing the end of your query timeframe.
 *** NOTE: if neither starttime or endtime are provided, the last 5 minutes of samples are returned)

 keys
 : A list of keys you want to include (see "key reference").
 This can either be a comma separated string.
 Default: "l_u,l_r,l_b,l_l,m,s,c,i,d".

 sample_size
 : Override the default sample size that is determined by the starttime/endtime range.
 This will only work if you specify a sample_size larger than what is automatically calculated for the time range.
 If you specify a smaller sample_size, the default sample_size will be used.
 Valid sample sizes range from 5 to 86400 seconds.